-Tour and activity providers should, thus, connect with a good micro-influencer who has the attention of your desired group of customers.
+Tour and activity providers should connect with a micro-influencer who already has the attention of your target audience.

-Smaller niche with a smaller number of followers allows the blogger to respond quickly to followers needs.
+A smaller niche with a smaller number of followers allows influencer to respond quickly to followers’ needs.
 For tour operators that is the way to go.

-In return, a few thousands of their admirers, readers or followers will hear about your awesome tour or activity.
+In return, a few thousands of their followers will hear about your awesome tour or activity.

-Keep in mind, that with a successful marketing strategy your tour business will raise awareness, attract new customers and finally sell more tours.
+Keep in mind, that with a successful marketing strategy your tour business will raise awareness, attract new customers and finally get more bookings.

-Hope you find this 9 marketing tips for tour business useful.
-Also, we would like to hear from you, what are the biggest struggles tour operators have about online marketing?
+Hope you find these 9 marketing tips for tour business useful.
+Also, we would love to hear from you!
+What are the biggest struggles tour operators have when creating a successful marketing strategy?